AmadeusITGroup/dataio-framework/docs/content/main-concepts.md

 No matter where data comes from or goes, each input pipe returns a DataFrame and each output pipe receives a DataFrame to write.
 {: .important}

-### Distributors
-**Distributors** in Data I/O are responsible for handling the distribution of files after the processing is complete.
-They provide methods and utilities to send processed data to different destinations, such as email or other custom channels.
-By incorporating **distributors** into your pipeline, you can automate the distribution process, ensuring that the transformed data reaches the intended recipients or systems seamlessly.
-Data I/O offers a flexible and extensible architecture that allows you to define and configure **distributors** based on your specific distribution needs.

 ### HandlerAccessor

-The `HandlerAccessor` plays a crucial role in the pipeline by providing access to different handlers responsible for interacting with **pipes** and **distributors**.
-Indeed, through the `HandlerAccessor`, you can access the input, output and distribution handlers, enabling seamless integration and interaction with the corresponding components defined in your configuration file.
+The `HandlerAccessor` plays a crucial role in the pipeline by providing access to different handlers responsible for interacting with **pipes**.
+Indeed, through the `HandlerAccessor`, you can access the input/output handlers, enabling seamless integration and interaction with the corresponding components defined in your configuration file.

 The `HandlerAccessor` is injected in the run method of your **processor**.
 ```scala